margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the Crane on the water
 * Grateful for the memorialization of civil rights workers in a workspace mural and the welcoming fo all people into the space
 * Grateful for women sharing their stories about getting off the expected timeline for life
-* Grateful for Bill Landry and his work and all the people who he loves thorugh his work
+* Grateful for Bill Landry and his work and all the people who he loves through his work
 * Grateful for Indian folklore and the land they were tied to
 * Grateful for the country and the land in Massachusetts and outside of MA
 * Grateful for the stories from the 1700s and 1800s as well as 1900s